How we are helping

 We will continue our longstanding support for Cambodia's agricultural sector.
 The Cambodian Agricultural Value Chain (CAVAC) program provides access to modern farming techniques, lifts productivity and crop quality, and improves the incomes of thousands of farmers.
 CAVAC is recognised globally as a leading example of aid delivered in collaboration with the private sector.

-Over the next four years we will design and implement a new phase of CAVAC to extend the benefits to new crops and more locations.
+CAVAC Phase II will extend the benefits to new crops and more locations.
 It will include a focus on rice export—a priority for the Cambodian Government.
 We will maintain our focus on improving the lives of rural women.

 Investments for increasing agricultural productivity and farmer incomes in Cambodia

 Better health and education outcomes

 Continuing to strengthen Cambodia's health system will be a key priority for our aid program.
 Poor health holds back economic growth—it lowers workforce participation and reduces workers' productivity.
 We will help strengthen Cambodia's health financing system to improve efficiency, and we will focus on improving the quality of care.
 We will also tackle the ongoing challenge to improve access to, and quality of, reproductive, maternal and neonatal health, particularly for women working in garment factories or living in remote communities.

 We will continue to support Cambodia's education sector through our long-running Australia Awards Scholarships program.
 Since 1994 more than 700 of Cambodia's most talented people have been awarded scholarships to study in Australia.
 Many of these scholars have become leaders in government, the private sector and civil society.
 The high-profile Australia Awards Scholarships program has helped build a reputation for quality Australian education and strong people to people links between our two countries.